 Minimizes Pressure Ulcers

-This figure gauges the percentage of long-term care residents who are suffering from new or worsened pressure ulcers or bed sores.
+This datapoint tells you the percent of long-term stay residents who are suffering from pressure ulcers or bed sores.
 We use this statistic in calculating our nursing grades.

 Minimizes Serious Falls